JustWhit3/the-sonar-project/README.md

 ## Modelling

 Modelling studies have been performed on the processed data obtained with the procedure described in the previous section.
-First of all, data have been split into *training* and *test* sets using the [`kFold`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html) cross-validator.
+First of all, data have been split into *training* and *test* sets using the [`ShuffleSplit`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.ShuffleSplit.html) cross-validator, which create a random split of the data, but repeat multiple times the process of splitting and evaluation of the algorithm.

 Several models have been used to perform the classification: